Fons’ message to you:

 Keith has starred in over 40 international tv shows and has appeared many times on “The Ellen DeGeneres Show”, “The Jimmy Kimmel” show and The Conan O’Brien Show.
 Keith’s brand new international TV series “HYPNOPRANKS” has already secured production partners in Australia, the UK, Ireland and the US.
 Over 14 years Keith has performed his live shows to over 1 Million people in the USA, Canada, Australia, New Zealand, Ireland, Spain, France, Croatia, South Africa, Hong Kong, Russia, UAE and the UK.

-Peter is a Director with Cpl the largest Recruitment and outsourcing consultancy in Ireland and Founder of the Future of Work Institute.
+Peter is a regular speaker on how the future workplace will look.
+He was formerly a Director with Cpl the largest Recruitment and outsourcing consultancy in Ireland and Founder of the Future of Work Institute.
 He is a regular contributor to the national media on areas of talent, diversity and the future of work.
 Peter is on the steering committee of the 30% club which promotes gender diversity and on the Board of the mental health charity Aware.
+He is an honorary fellow of the National Recruitment Federation

 Johnny Campbell is co-founder and CEO of SocialTalent – a SaaS learning technology company changing how people work and driving the future of learning across the world.